-We are committed to the ongoing management, maintenance and improvement of the drinking water supply catchments and providing high quality water to Tauranga residents.
+We are committed to the ongoing management, maintenance and improvement of the drinking water supply catchments and water treatment operations to provide high quality water to Tauranga residents.

-Tauranga City uses an average of 36 million litres of water per day.
-In summer this can rise to 54 million litres per day.
-To help keep up with the demands of a growing city, a third microfiltration water processing plant is planned to be built along the Waiāri Stream in Te Puke.
+Tauranga City uses an average of 42 million litres of water per day.
+In summer this can rise to 57 million litres per day.
+To help keep up with the demands of a growing city, a third microfiltration water treatment plant is being built along the Waiāri Stream in Te Puke.

 Tauranga City's drinking water is treated using microfilters that trap and extract dirt and tiny micro-organisms like giardia and cryptosporidium.
 The microfiltration process uses millions of tiny straws that are less than 1mm across.